 Then came 2000, and the first X-Men movie.
 It was arguably the first example of a comic book-based film that could actually stand on its own as a solid film.
 It wasn’t perfect by any means, but it was generally thoughtful, reasonably complex, often witty, and well-acted.
 It was followed by a much-better sequel, as well as two very good Spider-Man films.
 DC got in on the action with an excellent reboot of Batman in 2005, and by then, comic book movies had been established as potentially legitimately good films.
 Well, sometimes.
 There was always Daredevil, and Elektra, and Catwoman, and Ghost Rider, and so on… But I digress.

 Due to rather complex financial arrangements that other people have discussed in depth, Marvel Studios does not own the rights to make movies for many of its most popular characters.
 Spider-Man is now able to join the Marvel Studios team, but X-Men and the Fantastic Four currently belong to 20th Century Fox and Sony, respectively.
 But Marvel still had plenty to work with, and beginning in 2008, laid the seeds for a much larger cinematic universe.
-With the initial success of Iron Man that year, 17 total (mostly) interconnected films have been released, with three more coming out next year, and at least a dozen more planned.
+With the initial success of Iron Man that year, 20 total (mostly) interconnected films have been released, with at least a dozen more planned.
 The Marvel Cinematic Universe also includes three network television series, six Netflix series, and a Hulu series, with more shows on the way.
 All of which work together to maintain the same continuity, and for the most part, do a reasonable job.

 I dig the television shows, but they are all a different beast from the movies, and should probably be ranked separately, or even by individual season.
 As one might have guessed, ranking things like this is fun for me.
 It provides plenty of opportunity for discussion and debate, and allows me to talk about comics and the MCU, which is usually more fun than discussing Donald Trump and Vladimir Putin.